 Iceland in December

 Other than January, this month is the darkest of the year, with only about 4 hours of daytime light to play with.
-Ski season in Iceland usually starts in mid-December (or early January).
+Ski season usually starts in mid-December (or early January).
 The Blue Lagoon sees the fewest crowds in early December.
 Average daytime temperatures linger around -0.1° C (31° F).

 On the flip side, this is prime fodder for some great Northern Lights viewing, when it is not snowing or raining, that is.